Deadpikle/macOS-Rich-Text-Editor/README.md

 | ⌘ + ⇧ + T  | Decrease indent |
 | ⌘ + T  | Increase indent |

+By default, all keyboard shortcuts are enabled.
+If you want to selectively enable some keyboard shortcuts, implement the `RichTextEditorDataSource` method `- (RichTextEditorShortcut)enabledKeyboardShortcuts`.
+If you want to do this, don't forget to set the `rteDataSource`!

 #### Scaling Text [TODO: move to Wiki]

 If you want to scale text, you can use code similar to the following (based on http://stackoverflow.com/a/14113905/3938401):